LinkedInLearning/gitops-foundations-env-2892009/README.md

 ![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository contains a folder for each of the tools used within the course.
-Inside of each folder, you'll find the working files that can be used with lessons pertaining to the tool and more information about the prerequisite technologies.
+Inside of each folder, you'll find the files for the example demonstrations pertaining to the tool and more information about the prerequisite technologies.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.